vitest-dev/vitest/docs/guide/environment.md

 console.log(builtinEnvironments) // { jsdom, happy-dom, node, edge-runtime }
 ```

-Vitest also provides `populateGlobal` utility function, which can be used to move properties from one object into the global namespace:
+Vitest also provides `populateGlobal` utility function, which can be used to move properties from object into the global namespace:

 ```ts
 interface PopulateOptions {